TremorVideoMobile/TremorVideo-Unity-SDK/README.md

 - Please visit [TremorVideo-Android-SDK](https://github.com/TremorVideoMobile/TremorVideo-Android-SDK) integration documentation to review Android SDK requirements on minimum OS support, Google Play Service requirement and required permission.

 # Integrate Unity Package into your Unity Project
-Follow the follow steps to Integrate Tremor SDK into your application.
 Inside the sample app, there is C# file **TVEntryPoint.cs**, which provides a sample on how the uses API.
 All of the code you will need to call is contained in **Plugins/TremorVideo.cs**.
+[Tremor Video Unity API Doc](http://tremorvideomobile.github.io/unity/TremorVideoUnityPlugin.htm) contains details about each API definitions.

+Follow the follow steps to Integrate Tremor SDK into your application.

 ### Step 1: Import the TermorVideo unity package
 From the Assets menu, select Import Assets->Custom Package to import: **TremorVideo.unitypackage**